 To reach out to a larger section of the public, the University offers Masters and Post Graduate Diplomas in several areas that have practical relevance.
-The Directorate for Distance Education offers PG Diplomas in Patent Laws, Media Laws, Cyber Laws, International Humanitarian Laws, Animal Protection, Alternative Dispute Resolution, Family Dispute Resolution, Aviation Law and Air Transport Management, Advanced Maritime Laws, Criminal Law and Forensic Science, Financial Services and Legislations besides Masters programmes in Aviation Law and Air Transport Management and Security and Defence Laws.
-These courses are transacted through periodic contact classes with examinations held at the end of the academic year / semester.
+The Directorate for Distance Education offers PG Diplomas in Patents Law; Media Laws; Cyber Laws; International Humanitarian Law; Animal Protection Laws; Alternative Dispute Resolution; Family Dispute Resolution; Aviation Law and Air Transport Management; Advanced Maritime Laws; Criminal Law and Forensic Science; Financial Services and Legislations; Drafting, Negotiation and Performance of Contracts; GIS & Remote Sensing Law; besides Masters programmes in Aviation Law and Air Transport Management; Security and Defence Laws; and Space & Telecommunication Laws.
+These courses are transacted through periodic contact classes with examinations held at the end of the academic year or the corresponding semester.
 They are open to graduates from disciplines other than law as well.
-Application details are made available on www.dde.nalsar.ac.in
+Applications for admissions are invited on an annual basis.
+For the details, please visit: www.dde.nalsar.ac.in